gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 # Reflection in C++ Part 1: The Present

-New popular languages often comes with reflection baked in the language.
-All python, Java, Ruby and Javascript folk all shows up with fancy way to reflect on data structures.
+New popular languages often come with reflection baked in the language.
+All python, Java, Ruby and Javascript folk all shows up with some fancy way to reflect on data structures.
 What about C++?
-It's often criticized for it's lack of reflection, but it doesn't mean it don't have any reflection capabilities.
+It's often criticized for its lack of reflection, but it doesn't mean it doesn't have any reflection capabilities.

-In this post we're gonna explore what reflection facilities are available to us today and what is possible to achieve given it's limitations.
+In this post, we're gonna explore what reflection facilities are available to us today and what is possible to achieve given its limitations.

 <!--more-->

 ## Reflection Broken Down

-There are two main part that people refer when talking about reflection: reflection and reification.
+There is two main part that people refer when talking about reflection: reflection and reification.
 Here I want to bring to light multiple facets of the reflection part.
-For the lack of official term, I'll refer to what I call type introspection and meta querying.
+For the lack of official terms, I'll refer to what I call type introspection and meta querying.
 Both are really useful in many applications.
-C++ has support a great support for type introspection, and has a basic suport of meta querying.
+C++ has a great support for type introspection and has a basic support of meta querying.
 We'll see how the two compares.

 **Type introspection** is the feature of reflection to ask the object something about something in particular.
 For example, you could ask an object if it has a `get_area()` member function in order to call it, or you could query the object to know if it has a `perimeter` data member convertible to int.
-What we're doing here is basically inspect the object to check if it fulfill a set of crieria.
+What we're doing here is basically inspect the object to check if it fulfills a set of criteria.
 You can check for the validity of almost any expression in C++.

-**Meta querying** is what I refer when I have an object and ask it to expose a set of it's attributes.
+**Meta querying** is what I refer when I have an object and ask it to expose a set of its attributes.
 For example, having a set of data members to iterate on and process.
 This is what most people think about when talking about reflection in programming languages.
 It's the kind of information you can get out of a meta object.

 ## Type Introspection in C++